gahill18/enpm697_finalproject/Writeup.md

 - [Secondary] Web servers running Fedora/RedHat/CentOS-based distributions of Linux
 - [Ternary] Other devices visible to the public internet with vulnerable access points

-The first two systems are quite similar, but use different software managemers (apt vs dnf) and different kernels.
+The first two systems are quite similar, but use different package managemers and different kernels.
 This will impact the number and type of vulnerabilities somewhat, but as long as the target device has already installed the vulnerable dependencies, we can attack them in almost exactly the same ways.
 The third system(s) are very generic, and serves only as a guide for future research.

 ### Objectives